 A provision is recognised when: (a) the Company has a present obligation (legal or constructive) as a result of a past event; (b) it is probable that an outflow of resources embodying economic benefits will be required to settle the obligation; and (c) a reliable estimate can be made of the amount of the obligation.
-Outlined below are the "Other Provisions" shown in the Solvency II balance sheet for year end 2018 and 2017.
+Outlined below are the "Other Provisions" shown in the Solvency II balance sheet for year end 2020 and 2019.
 The figures have been discounted to their net present value of future cash flows.

-€ 1,000

-2019 2018

-Other Provisions as at 31 December 11,611 4,900
+2020 2019 Provisions other than Technical Provisions €1,000 €1,000 Other Provisions as at 31 December 8,437 11,611